CONTACT US NOW | (925) 932-0201

-Imagine walking up to the edge of a cliff with a thousand foot drop.
+Imagine walking up to the edge of a cliff with a thousand-foot drop.
 You may feel some resistance to getting close to the edge.
 Why?
 You’re protecting yourself from danger.
-Similarly, in counseling, resistance is a way you protect yourself from perceived danger.
+Similarly, in sex addiction recovery, resistance is a way you protect yourself from perceived danger.
 It’s an instinct.
 It’s automatic.
 It’s a way of trying to avoid the “danger” of pain.
-Hey, falling off a cliff hurts.
+Because hey, falling off a cliff hurts.

 Similarly, changing your life may entail some pain.
 However, if you have an addiction to sexually compulsive behavior, you’re already hurting yourself.
 So why don’t more people choose to stop doing self-destructive behaviors?

-In my work as a sex addiction counselor, when someone calls and tells me his wife found out he’s watching porn and his marriage is on the rocks, I tell him that’s great.
+In my work as a sex addiction therapist, when someone calls and tells me his wife found out he’s watching porn and his marriage is on the rocks, I tell him that’s great.
 That’s great?
 He’s taken aback.
 How can that be great?
-I tell him he now has an opportunity to change not only his sexually compulsive behavior, but his entire life.
+I tell him he now has an opportunity to change not only his sexually compulsive behavior but also his entire life.
 That sounds good, he tells me, but he can’t afford to pay.
-I tell him he can’t afford not to pay for counseling.
+I tell him he can’t afford not to pay for sex addiction recovery.

 There’s silence on the phone.
 He’s been again taken aback.
 I explain that if he doesn’t take positive action, his life will continue to be run by his addict.
 His life will continue to feel “out of control.”
 And he could easily lose his marriage and children.